-Driving south along the Mediterranean coast we stopped first at Salobreña.
+Driving south along the Mediterranean coast, we stopped first at Salobreña.

-way to the castle of Salobreña
+Path to the castle of Salobreña |

-The town of white washed houses lies on a steep hill with a moorish castle from the 10th century on top.
-While wandering the small streets we had many nice views.
+The town of whitewashed houses lies on a steep hill, with a Moorish castle from the 10th century on top.
+While wandering the small streets, we had many nice views.

-In Solabreña we also used the self service laundry at the gas station.
+In Solabreña we also used the self-service laundry at the gas station.
 We found, that works very well.
 We used 2 smaller washing machines with 8 kg to wash white and colour separately.
 Afterwards I put everything in one big dryer and in 1 hour

 everything is washed and dry – perfect!